HSM-Nasree/HSM-Nasree/README.md

 - 👋 Hi, I’m Nasree Hayeesama-ae
-- 👀 I’m interested in deelp learning and computer vision
+- 👀 I’m interested in deep learning and computer vision
 - 🌱 I’m a mechatronics engineering student
 - 📫 How to reach me : nasree.hsm@gmail.com